Réjane Magloire: Early life and acting career

-Réjane Magloire was born in 1964 in Likasi, Zaïre (now known as the Democratic Republic of the Congo), but grew up in New York City, United States.
+Réjane Magloire was born in November 28, 1964 in Likasi, Zaïre (now known as the Democratic Republic of the Congo), but grew up in New York City, United States.
 She studied Western classical music with heavy emphasis on opera singing.
-Her father is Haitian and her mother Polish.
+Both her parents are Haitian.

 As an actress, Magloire had early exposure on television in commercials and went on to play Samantha, a member of the Short Circus, on the TV series The Electric Company from 1975 to the end of production in 1977 (she replaced Melanie Henderson).
 PBS stations continued airing reruns of The Electric Company through 1985.